This website uses cookies

 4. to house the conveyancing and probate functions in a separate entity under specialist regulation with the CLC – whilst retaining a group structure by association of name/branding of the financial or legal services.

-Conveyancing (sometimes referred to as Reserved Instrument Activities) and probate activities (which can include).
+Conveyancing (sometimes referred to as Reserved Instrument Activities) and Probate activities (which can include).
 The CLC also regulates Will writing and some other non-reserved activities such as, tax and estate planning.
 CLC practices may only deliver those legal services which the CLC has expressly licensed them to provide.
 Please let us know if you wish to provide any other services.

 The CLC is looking to regulate well managed practices with motivated managers and dedicated staff.
 You will need to identify the risks to the business and to have policies and processes which appropriately mitigate those risks.

 All CLC practices must obtain PII from an insurer which has entered a Participating Insurers Agreement (PIA) with the CLC.
-Those insurers are listed on the CLC website.

 Yes, provided they sign up to the CLC’s Participating Insurers Agreement.